Tommy Rees (American football): Northwestern

+Notre Dame

 In January 2017, Rees returned to Notre Dame to be the quarterbacks coach.
 On January 14, 2020, Rees was officially promoted to offensive coordinator, replacing Chip Long.
 In his first season as offensive coordinator, the Irish finished the 2020 campaign 10–2 with a loss to eventual national champion Alabama in the College Football Playoff semifinal.

+Alabama

 On February 3, 2023, CBS reported that Rees had reached a deal with Alabama to become the offensive coordinator for the Crimson Tide.

+Cleveland Browns

+On February 5, 2024, Rees was hired by the Cleveland Browns as their pass game specialist and tight ends coach under head coach Kevin Stefanski.

+On January 15, 2025, Rees was promoted to offensive coordinator, replacing Ken Dorsey.

 Personal life

 Rees' father, Bill, works for the University of Notre Dame.
 His mother's name is Susan.
-He has an older brother, Danny, who played football at UCLA and a sister named Meghan.
+He has an older brother, Danny, who played football at UCLA, and a sister named Meghan.